-Helm Creek Campground - Garibaldi Provincial Park
+Helm Creek in Garibaldi Park Whistler Trails

-The location of Helm Creek Campground is pretty amazing for a variety of reasons.
+The location of Helm Creek campground is pretty amazing for a variety of reasons.
 First it is just a great location.
 About halfway between Cheakamus Lake and Black Tusk it lays in some amazingly scenic areas.
 Beautiful, climbable mountains all around.
 Amazing fields of snow that run all the way to the base of Black Tusk well into July.
 Rivers, creeks and waterfalls everywhere you look from the idyllic campground.
 A large, grassy field ringed by trees and Helm Creek.
 What you always want from a campground is a convenient and clean water source and of course Helm Creek is both.
 Another aspect of a great campground is a variety of beautiful views and a serene setting and again Helm Creek has both of these.
 The campground is so widespread that even if the area becomes busy, you can still manage to not hear your neighbours.

 The area really has no defined trails except the Helm Creek trail that runs past the campsite, but there are infinitely numerous directions you can wander.
 Exploring in any direction takes you to more and more pristine, green fields, streams, pocket lakes and mountain views.
 Though most just use it as a base to extend onto Black Tusk, it is a great base for so much more.
 Helm Peak, Corrie Peak, Cinder Cone, Empetrum Peak as well as the more frequented Panorama Ridge, Black Tusk and Garibaldi Lake.